Thesis

 Gaming: Fortnite

 Fortnite is free to play.
-The majority of Fortnite’s revenue comes from sales of cosmetic items, such as avatars or costumes, and Battle Passes, which unlocks rewards, new accessories, and items each season.
-In-app purchases can only be bought through Fortnite’s in-game currency, which is named “V-bucks.”
+The majority of Fortnite’s revenue comes from sales of cosmetic items, such as avatars or costumes, and Battle Passes, which unlock rewards, new accessories, and items each season.
+In-app purchases can only be bought through Fortnite’s in-game currency, V-Bucks.
+To encourage more players to buy, Fortnite creates a sense of urgency by extending access to in-app purchases for a limited window of time.

 Unreal Engine